Nancy Wexler: Career

 In 1976 the U.S. Congress formed the Commission for the Control of Huntington's Disease, and as part of their work, Wexler and the team travelled to Barranquitas and Lagunetas, two settlements on Lake Maracaibo, Venezuela, where villagers had a particularly high occurrence of Huntington's.
 Starting in 1979, the team conducted a twenty-year-long study in which they collected over 4,000 blood samples and documented 18,000 different individuals to work out a common pedigree.
 The discovery that the gene was on the tip of chromosome 4 led to the development of a test for the disease.
 For her work, she has been awarded the Mary Woodard Lasker Award for Public Service, the Benjamin Franklin Medal in Life Science (2007), and honorary doctorates from New York Medical College, the University of Michigan, Bard College and Yale University.
 She is a fellow of the Hastings Center, an independent bioethics research institution.

 Wexler's mother's symptoms progressed from fingers moving constantly, to uncontrollable motions.
 Nancy explains, “When she sat, her spasmodic body movements would propel her chair along the floor until it reached a wall, her head would bang repeatedly against the wall.
 To keep her from hurting herself at night, her bed was padded with lamb’s wool.”
 She continued to lose weight; she needed to consume at least 5,000 calories a day because of her unique metabolism.
 She died on Mother's Day, 1978.

-Wexler continued her research of the HD disease and accredits her ambition and motivation to her father, Milton Wexler; he and her sister Alice worked closely with her for years until her father turned his work over to her and her colleagues, feeling that science had become too complicated for him.
+Wexler continued her research of the HD disease and credits her ambition and motivation to her father, Milton Wexler; he and her sister Alice worked closely with her for years until her father turned his work over to her and her colleagues, feeling that science had become too complicated for him.

 Wexler has held many public policy positions, including: Chair of the Joint NIH/DOE Ethical, Legal and Social Issues Working Group of the National Human Genome Research Institute; Chair of HUGO, the Human Genome Organization; and member of the Institute of Medicine.
 She has served on the American Association for the Advancement of Science board of directors, and the advisory committee on Research on Women's Health, NIH.

+Nancy Wexler revealed in a 2020 New York Times interview that she has Huntington's disease.
+An episode of The Gene also tells the story of her learning she has Huntington's disease after years of not getting tested.
+Wexler has written a memoir about her experience as a scientist in search of a cure for the disease that now affects her My Life, My Science: Pursuing a Cure for Huntington's Disease.